 Arjun (Raj) Manrai, PhD

-Manrai received an A.B. in Physics with Highest Honors from Harvard and earned his Ph.D. in Bioinformatics and Integrative Genomics from the Harvard-MIT Division of Health Sciences and Technology under Professor Isaac Kohane.
+Raj earned an AB in Physics from Harvard College followed by a PhD in Bioinformatics and Integrative Genomics from the Harvard-MIT Division of Health Sciences and Technology (HST).

 DBMI Research Areas